Chapter 02: Martialism

 "Edenday, Rowan?" asked Felix, who had quietly joined his side.

-“Too early, and maybe too much, but yes.”
-Felix threw Rowan a guilty smile.
+"Too early, but yes."
+Felix grinned.

-“Which do you prefer to be called?”
+"Do you prefer to be called Jhigili?"

 It was like an itch that Rowan needed to scratch.
 "You truly have no preference?"